Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals: Abstract

 \section{Abstract}

 Studies on the heavy-fermion pyrochlore iridate (Pr$_2$Ir$_2$O$_7$) point to the role of time-reversal-symmetry breaking in geometrically frustrated Kondo lattices.
-With this motivation, here we study the effect of Kondo coupling and chiral spin liquids in a frustrated $J_1-J_2$ model on a square lattice.
-We treat the Kondo effect within a slave-fermion approach, and discuss our results in the context of a proposed global phase diagram for heavy fermion metals.
+Here we address the effect of Kondo coupling and chiral spin liquids in a $J_1-J_2$ model on a square lattice and a model on a kagom\'{e} lattice via a large-$N$ method, based on a fermionic representation of the spin operators, and consider a new mechanism for anomalous Hall effect for the chiral phases.
 We calculate the anomalous Hall response for the chiral states of both the Kondo destroyed and Kondo screened phases.
-Across the quantum critical point, a reconstruction of the Fermi surface leads to a sudden change of the Berry curvature distribution and, consequently, a jump of the anomalous Hall conductance.
-We discuss the implications of our results for the heavy-fermion pyrochlore iridate and propose an interface structure based on Kondo insulators to further explore such effects.
+Across the quantum critical point, the anomalous Hall coefficient jumps when a sudden reconstruction of Fermi surfaces occurs.
+We discuss the implications of our results for the heavy-fermion pyrochlore iridate and propose an interface structure based on Kondo insulators to explore such effects further.

-{\it Introduction}.
-Heavy fermion metals are prototypical systems to study quantum criticality \cite{Coleman2005,Gegenwart2008}.
+Heavy-fermion metals are prototypical systems to study quantum criticality \cite{Coleman2005,Hu-Natphys2024,Kirchner2020}.
 The simplest model to describe these systems is a Kondo lattice, which comprises a lattice of local moments and a band of conduction electrons.
-The local moments are coupled to each other by the Ruderman-Kittel-Kasuya-Yosida (RKKY) interactions, and are simultaneously connected to a band of conduction electrons through an antiferromagnetic (AF) Kondo exchange interaction ($J_K$).
-In recent years, it has been realized that the effect of geometrical frustration is a potentially fruitful but relatively unexplored frontier in this context.
+The local moments are coupled to each other by the Ruderman-Kittel-Kasuya-Yosida (RKKY) interactions and are simultaneously connected to a band of conduction electrons through an antiferromagnetic (AF) Kondo exchange interaction ($J_K$).
+In recent years, it has been realized that the effect of geometrical frustration is a potentially fruitful but little-explored frontier.
 From a theoretical perspective, geometrical frustration enhances $G$, the degree of quantum fluctuations in the magnetism of the local-moment component, and a $J_K - G$ phase diagram at zero temperature has been advanced \cite{Si2010a,Coleman2010}.
-Figure~(\ref{fig:gpd}) illustrates the proposed global phase diagram \cite{Si2010a}.
-From a materials perspective, there is a growing effort in synthesizing frustrated Kondo-lattice compounds \cite{KimAronson2013,Kim2008a,Mun2013,Fritsch2014,Tokiwa2015,Nakatsuji2006}.
+Figure~(\ref{fig:fig1}a) illustrates the proposed global phase diagram \cite{Si2010a}, which applies the notion of Kondo-destruction \cite{Si-Nat2001} to the parameter space that incorporates the frustration and related quantum fluctuation effects.
+From a materials perspective, there is a growing effort in studying frustrated Kondo-lattice compounds \cite{KimAronson2013,Mun2013,Fritsch2014,Tokiwa2015,Nakatsuji2006,SiPaschen2013,Zhao2019,Pas-Si2021}